Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Car mischief around this holiday costs $2.8 million per day for the insurance industry, says the HLDI.
 That cost is double the average annual daily cost.
 For individuals, the average car insurance claim was $1,660 for vandalism claims on Halloween.

-Keep in mind that this cost is only related to insurance claims, so damage may be higher.
-Minor vandalism that’s easy to fix — like egging — might go unreported.
+Keep in mind that this cost is only related to insurance claims, so the total cost of damage is likely be higher.
+Minor vandalism that’s easy to fix — like egging — might go unreported or unclaimed.

-How do I prevent vandalism to my car around Halloween?
+How do I prevent car vandalism on Halloween?

-Keep your car safe on Mischief Night with a few simple tips:
+Keep your car safe with a few simple tips:

 - Park in a garage.